kushalseth/DataStructure/Notes/arrays.md

 ## 3. Delete

-- When we delete an array, we want to remove the elemenet from the array, reduce the cuurent size of array, but capacity remains same for array.
-Also, the elements should move one position ahead.
+- When we delete an array, we want to remove the element from the array, reduce the current size of array, but capacity remains same for array.
+Also, the elements should move one position ahead. i Time complexity of delete is Big O(n)

 ```
 int deleteElement(int arr[], int sizeOfArray, int elementToDelete) {